Accountants Drive QuickBooks to the Cloud

 There’s a lot to be said for inertia… Intuit QuickBooks in the Middle East

 A recent article on itp.net reveals that businesses in the Middle East are now more frequently seeking out high value solutions for business accounting, such as Intuit QuickBooks, rather than purchasing “premium brand” solutions… and the reseller channel is feeling the pinch.
 The issue is largely one of brand-recognition, and it’s a tough issue to fight.
-As the article says, “..when potential customers realise that one-third of all US SMEs run their businesses on Intuit’s QuickBooks software, they begin to appreciate the value of the software”.
+As the article says, “..when potential customers realize that one-third of all US SMEs run their businesses on Intuit’s QuickBooks software, they begin to appreciate the value of the software”.

 “Value enterprise publisher Intuit is stealing market share from its more established rivals, as businesses in the region look to cut unnecessary costs, its master partner in the MENA region has claimed.”